Reach German-speaking customers with German SEO

 DACH Countries

 German-speaking markets are very attractive for companies of all stripes.
+German SEO is a great way to access these markets.
 Sometimes called DACH, the market typically includes three German-speaking countries:

 All three countries are highly industrialized and technologically savvy, with high levels of income.
 German users are well-versed in the digital world, adapting to social media and other new platforms quickly.
 However, only 5% of content on the web is in German.
 From an SEO perspective, that means that many broad terms have less competition than in English, so even small moves can make a big impact.
 If you’re entering Europe, it makes sense to include German in your online presence.